Linear generalised complex structures: Introduction

 \subsection{Holomorphic vector bundles and linear complex structures}

 If $q\colon E\to M$ is a holomorphic vector bundle over a complex manifold $M$, then $TE\to E$ and $TM\to M$ are also holomorphic vector bundles.
-The multiplication by $i$ in the fibers of $TM$, when seen as a real vector bundle, is the complex structure $J_M\colon TM\to TM$ -- i.e.~a vector bundle morphism over the identity that squares to $-\id_{TM}$.
-In the same manner $J_E\colon TE\to TE$ is the complex structure of $TE$, when seen as a real vector bundle over $E$.
-It is easy to see (see Section \ref{new_complex_subsection}) that $J_E\colon TE\to TE$ is a morphism of double vector bundles
+The complex structure $J_E\colon TE\to TE$ is then a vector bundle morphism over the complex structure $J_M\colon TM\to TM$.
+It is easy to see (see Section \ref{new_complex_subsection}) that this defines a morphism of double vector bundles

-with side morphisms $J_M\colon TM\to TM$ and $\id_E\colon E\to E$ and with core morphism $j_E\colon E\to E$, the multiplication by $i$ in the fibers of $E$. \begin{thm} A holomorphic structure on a smooth vector bundle $E\to M$ is equivalent to an integrable linear almost complex structure $J_E$ as in \eqref{diag_JE}. \end{thm} Although this result seems evident, so far it does not seem to have been worked out in the literature.
-The integrability of $J_E$ implies immediately the integrability of $J_M$.
-Therefore, if $J_E$ is integrable then $(M,J_M)$ is a complex manifold.
-The integrability of $J_E$ can then be reduced to the existence of a $\mathbb C$-linear $TM$-connection $\nabla$ on $E$, the complexification $D\colon \Gamma(TM_\C)\times\Gamma(E)\to\Gamma(E)$ of which decomposes as